Route Overview

 By Air:

-Bayelsa International Airport has announced direct flights to Abuja.
+Bayelsa International Airport has direct flights to Abuja.
 If active, expect flight time around 1 hour 20 minutes plus airport processes.
 When schedules are unavailable, Port Harcourt Airport is the nearest major hub with regular Abuja flights.

 Travel Options & Costs (2025 Updated)